If you’re in Ecuador and looking for an adventure (or at the very least, a very lively weekend), I recommend a visit to Baños de Agua Santa, Ecuador.

 There, our guide talked us through the basics of canyoning, including how to use the equipment and how to control ourselves during descents.

 The canyoning took about two hours and ended with a waterslide crafted by mother nature.
-It was quite the adrenaline-fueled experience, and it was made even more memorable by the spectacular waterfall views.
+It was quite an adrenaline-fueled experience, and it was made even more memorable by the spectacular waterfall views.
 I can’t wait to give it another try.

 Coffee and Tea Break at Picadilly Café